visualdocumentrag/VDU-RAG-Survey/data/matrix.md

 — work that identifies a seal on a page, not work that finds the page given a query about the seal.

-Those rows are also the least explicable by difficulty: stamps have detection systems going back to the 1990s and typography optical font recognition going back further, and neither is hard in the sense that formula structure is hard.
-What they lack is not technique but a benchmark that annotates them.

-Each blank names a channel, a paradigm, and therefore a specific
-experiment: take a system of that paradigm, evaluate it on a resource annotating that channel, and report what happens.